Arnav-lunatic/marvelApp/README.md

 - Search for Marvel comic characters and comics.
 - Displays detailed information about characters and comics.
-- infinity pagination with react query
+- Pagination using react query
 - Typescript.
 - Global state management using Redux.
 - Fetches data from the [Marvel API](https://developer.marvel.com/).
 - Styling using **Tailwind CSS** for utility-first, responsive design.
-- UI components styled with [Next UI](https://nextui.org/).
+- UI components styled with [Hero UI](https://heroui.org/).

 ## Getting Started